My-Budget-Buddy/Budget-Buddy-ProphetService/README.md

 # Budget Buddy Spending Prediction Service

 ## Overview
-This repository contains the Prophet-based service that predicts future spending trends for Budget Buddy, a financial planning system.
+This is a Python-based service that leverages the Prophet library to predicts future spending trends for Budget Buddy.
-The service processes real and synthetic transaction data to generate accurate forecasts and helps users plan their financial future.
+The service processes transaction data to generate accurate forecasts.

 ## Disclaimer
 This service is a **work in progress**.
 Certain features may not work as expected.